These pages are in beta, which means they're new and we may still be working on them. Your feedback helps us make things better.

-There are several steps you can take to protect your employees and business from the threat of terrorism in London.
+There are several steps you can take to protect your employees and business from the threat of terrorism.
 First, it’s worth asking your staff and any others who use your premises to familiarise themselves with our advice on Staying safe from terrorism.
 Secondly, we recommend attending one of our regular Project Griffin counter-terrorism briefings.
 Find out more and get in touch below.

 Attend a Project Griffin briefing

 Project Griffin is a national scheme to protect buildings, business areas and their surrounding neighbourhoods from the threat of terrorism.